Chris-June/MCP-Lawyer/MCP Lawyer/README.md

 - **Predictive Case Outcome Analysis**: AI-powered analysis using GPT-4o-mini to predict case outcomes based on similar precedents, jurisdiction-specific factors, and SWOT analysis with confidence scoring

 ### Model Context Protocol (MCP)

+The Model Context Protocol is a proprietary system for enhancing AI interactions:

 - **Backend AI Processing**: Centralized AIProcessor service using GPT-4o-mini for consistent AI interactions across all legal tools
 - **Context-Aware Analysis**: Specialized services like PredictiveAnalysisService that leverage the AI processor with domain-specific context
 - **Structured Response Handling**: Well-defined data structures for AI responses with TypeScript types for frontend type safety